Got questions about making your our craft beer at home? Here are some answers...Our Kit

 Your kitchen isn’t a certified food facility with a controlled process so no guarantees, but all the beers we’ve made ourselves keep at least 6 months if stored in a cool dark place (light breaks down the compounds in beer - this is why so many beers are sold in brown bottles).
 The beer can be drunk 6-7 days after bottling and is best 4 weeks after bottling.

-Our kit is designed to make 4 litres as most people already have a pot big enough for this.
+Our regular kits are designed to make 4 litres as most people already have a pot big enough for this.
 If you have a big enough pot, you can brew more than one batch at the same time.
 We even offer free shipping on orders of 4 more more 4L kits.

 If, however, you are already an avid home brewer set up to do brew-in-a-bag (with a large mash tun, thermometer, grain bag, 25L fermentor, and hydrometer), we do offer BIAB Ingredient kits to make 20L batches!
 These are intended to be brewed to around 23L in your fermentor to get 20L of beer out.
 Simply log in and then click one the links below to add a 20L BIAB kit to your cart:

 The BIAB kits contain grain, flaked corn, hops, yeast, dextrose, lactose (in the stout kit) and 2 sachets of sanitizer.
 The hops and grain quantities are a little different to simply brewing five 4L kits.
 This is because you end up boiling at a lower specific gravity (making the hops more effective) and get better brewery efficiency overall.
 These BIAB kits are thus designed to produce a similar tasting beer to a 4L kit.
 Contact us if you have any questions before you buy.